Fantastic Christmas books for kids aged 0 – 12 years

 So how do we find better Christmas books for kids?
 Which ones are the best children’s Christmas books and why do I think they’re so good?

-Here, without further ado, is my list of the 13 best Christmas books for kids, including the best Christmas books for babies and the best Christmas books for toddlers.
+On this page you’ll find my list of the 13 best Christmas books for kids, including the best Christmas books for babies and the best Christmas books for toddlers.

 This very simple book contains pictures of some of the things we typically associate with Christmas celebrations.
 Each picture is created from different materials that little ones can touch and enjoy.
 There’s a prickly Christmas tree, a sparkly star and a velvety hat for Father Christmas, along with the words for each one underneath.
 This is a great first Christmas book for babies and a perfect way to introduce the youngest member of the family to the vocabulary around Christmas celebrations.